gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  AttachCardRequest | "Request body"

-Use this API to attach a customer's saved card at the payment gateway, such as Stripe.
+Use this API to attach a customer's saved card at the payment gateway, such as Stripe, Juspay.

 *Success Response:*